microsoft/CsWinRT/docs/authoring.md

 1. There are some programs you could write as/in your component that aren't available in the Windows Runtime.
 We are working on implementing diagnostics in our tool that will catch these errors before a winmd is generated for your component.

-2. Not all C# types have been mapped to runtime types, but we are working on completing this coverage.
+2. Not all C# types have been mapped to WinRT types, but we are working on completing this coverage.

 3. Composable type support is still in progress

 ## Using the authored component

+To use the component in a C# app, the authored component just needs to be added as a project/package reference.

+For native (C++) apps, more steps are needed.

 Modifications needed:
   1. Reference to your authored component in the consuming app